Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to your future self (who's mysteriously forgotten everything).**  Your future self will thank you (and possibly send you a fruit basket...or at least a virtual high-five).
+- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker.
+Future you will thank you (and maybe even offer you coffee).**

 ---

-### 📅 Last Updated: 2024-11-17 01:57
+### 📅 Last Updated: 2024-11-17 03:04

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!